5 Myths Fueling the Natural vs. Chemical Debate

 Another example for discussion is petroleum jelly.
 From a technical standpoint, it could be considered "natural" (though not renewable) because it comes from our earth.
 However, in it's pure form it would be toxic as a cosmetics ingredient, so it requires extensive refining.
 If it isn't refined properly, there is a risk it could retain a type of hydrocarbon that is linked to cancer.
 However, once properly refined, that risk is removed.

 If you ask most dermatologists (including my son's pediatrician) they'll tell you it's one of the best occlusive barriers for healing irritated skin.
 When it was the only thing that stopped my screaming baby's rash from worsening, I used it and my doctor-brain knew it was fine.
 That said, my mommy-brain wanted to find alternatives that were not derived from the petrochemical industry.
 We ended up finding great success with a simple, homemade mixture of oils and butters.
+There are many natural remedies for things like acne that are gentle and effective.

 Marketing gimmicks play on the fears of consumers in multiple ways.
 In the EU, claims that a product is "free from____" specific ingredients that are known to be safe have been banned because it implies that other products that do contain the ingredient are less safe, which is untrue and misleading.